Addictive Sins

 This section contains a very detailed description of the effects of alcohol.
 It starts with a list of rhetorical questions that are essentially a riddle.

-• It affects the memory.
-One can get hurt and not feel it or remember where the injuries came from the next day.
+- It affects the memory.
+One can get hurt without feeling it or remembering where the injuries came from the next day.

 Notice that the first two questions deal with a person’s inner emotions.
 The next two deal with his relationship with other people.
 The last two questions address his physical condition.